yosoufe/SFND_3D_Object_Tracking/report.md

 The complete code can be found in `clusterKptMatchesWithROI` function in `camFusion_Student.cpp` file.

+I am also using the same technique here as in clustering the point clouds.
+Basically I am removing the keypoints that are belong to two or more bounding boxes and only keep the ones that are unique to single bounding box.
+For this purpose I had to move the position of this function to one layer on top and do minor changes to the prototype of the function `clusterKptMatchesWithROI`.
+For more details please take a look at the source code.

 <a name="FP4" />

 ## FP4 - Compute Camera-based TTC